COMPREHENSIVE MEDICAL CARE

 Med-Care is closed on Thanksgiving, Christmas Day, New Years Day & Easter

 The offices are wiped down regularly with disinfectants and we are practicing safety measures for our staff and our patients.
-We understand this is a scary time, but we encourage you to come in for your appointment or if you need to be seen.
 We're here to service our community in a safe space.

 Latest Practice News: